AanZee/harbour/site/docs/_variables/icons.md

 ## A collection of neutral, basic UI-icons - designed for Harbour-components.

-With the development of Harbour as a starting point in the development of client applications the need for  well-designed, neutral, basic UI-icons that could be used in the Harbour-components became clear.
+With the development of Harbour as a starting point in the development of client applications the need for  well-designed, neutral, basic UI-icons that could be used in the its components became clear.
 After defining a list of required icons we started the design of these icons with undermentioned principles.

 ### Characteristics

 Icon design in general focuses on capturing the essence of a shape into a simple image.
-This goes for Harbour UI-icons as well.
+This goes for these UI-icons as well.
 As a addition to this principle there are a few extra things to keep in mind when designing new icons:

 - Harbour UI-icons are icons used in Harbour-components.
 If there’s no need for an icon in a specific component it doesn’t have to be a part of Harbour UI-icons.
 - Avoid overdesigning icons by keeping exotic shapes and quirky visualizations away from your design.